12 Children’s Books of Haiku Poems for Kids

 Guyku by Bob Raczka, illustrated by Peter H. Reynold

-Guyku is fun, whimsical, and easy to understand book of haiku poems for guys with poems about nature, friendship, and play.
+Guyku is a fun, whimsical, and easy-to-understand children’s book of haiku poems for “guys” with poems about topics like nature, friendship, and play.
 The poems follow the four seasons, hence the title, A Year of Haiku for Boys.

 Kiyoshi’s Walk by Mark Karlins, illustrated by Nicole Wong

-In this narrative picture book, we walk the town with Kiyoshi and his poet grandfather Eto through the town as his grandfather shows Kiyoshi where poems come from.
+In this narrative picture book, we walk the town with Kiyoshi and his poet grandfather Eto.
+His grandfather shows Kiyoshi where poems come from.
 When Eto stops to write a poem, Kiyoshi realizes that poems come from what you see, what you hear, what you imagine, and what you feel.
 Kiyoshi writes a poem, too.
-Then they walk home, seeing that in everything there is a poem.
+Then they walk home, seeing that there is a poem in everything.
 I LOVE this book so much and highly recommend it as the perfect read aloud to introduce a poetry unit.

 H is for Haiku by Sydell Rosenberg, illustrated by Sawsan Chalabi